donatj/PhpUserAgent/CONTRIBUTING.md

 - **Detail is key**: If a browser is being misidentified, one or more sample user agent strings are key to getting it resolved.
 - **Missing Browser**: Is it modern?
 What is it being misidentified as?
 There are a lot of dead browsers out there that there is no reason to support.

-Please do not file any requests for OS identification.
+Please do not file any requests for OS version identification.
+It is not a desired feature.

 ## Pull Requests